 - m.
 System Referrals.
 Trainees referred by the System via the HCA to CPMC as Candidates for Available Entry Level Positions. - n.
 Trainees.
 Eligible Individuals who are currently undertaking or have already completed the training programs provided or directed by the HCA in connection with this Agreement. - 3.
 Hiring Goals.
-As long as this Agreement remains in full force and effect, CPMC's hiring goals shall be to hire at least forty (40) System Referrals for Available Entry Level Positions ("Annual Hiring Target") in each consecutive 12-month period following the Effective Date (each, a "Hiring Year").
-Notwithstanding the foregoing, if CPMC does not meet its Annual Hiring Target in any Hiring Year (a "Hiring Deficiency"), the number of Entry Level Positions constituting the Hiring Deficiency will roll over and be added to the Annual Hiring Target for the following Hiring Year (for example: if CPMC hires 30 System Referrals for Available Entry Level Positions during the first Hiring Year, thereby creating a 10-person Hiring Deficiency, the Annual Hiring Target for the second Hiring Year will be increased so that CPMC will hire a total of up to 50 System Referrals for Available Entry Level Positions during the term of this Agreement).
-If a Hiring Deficiency exists at the end of the term of this Agreement, then the term will be automatically extended ("Automatic Extension") until such time as CPMC achieves the full Annual Hiring Target for each Hiring Year (for example: if CPMC hires 40 System Referrals for Available Entry Level Positions in the first, second and fourth Hiring Years, the term will be extended until the date that CPMC hires 30 additional System Referrals for Available Entry level Positions). - a.
+As long as this Agreement remains in full force and effect, CPMC's hiring goals shall be to fill at least forty percent (40%) of Available Entry Level Positions with System Referrals ("Annual Hiring Target") in each consecutive 12-month period following the Effective Date (each, a "Hiring Year").
+Notwithstanding the foregoing, if CPMC does not meet its Annual Hiring Target in any Hiring Year (a "Hiring Deficiency"), the number of Entry Level Positions constituting the Hiring Deficiency will roll over and be added to the Annual Hiring Target for the following Hiring Year (for example: if CPMC has 100 Available Entry Level Positions during the first Hiring Year and fills 30 of these with System Referrals, thereby creating a ten-person Hiring Deficiency, the Annual Hiring Target for the second Hiring Year will be increased so that CPMC will be required to make good faith efforts to fill 40% plus ten of the Available Entry Level Positions in the second Hiring Year with System Referrals.
+If a Hiring Deficiency exists at the end of the term of this Agreement, then the term will be automatically extended ("Automatic Extension") until such time as CPMC achieves the full Annual Hiring Target for each Hiring Year (for example: if CPMC has a Hiring Deficiency of 30 positions at the end of the term, then term will be extended until the date that CPMC hires 30 additional System Referrals for Available Entry level Positions). - a.
 Good Faith Efforts.
 CPMC will make good faith efforts to meet the hiring goals set forth in Section 3 above.
 Determinations of CPMC's good faith efforts shall be in accordance with the following: - i.
 CPMC shall be deemed to have used good faith efforts to meet the hiring goals set forth in Section 3 if CPMC satisfies each of its obligations under Section 4, below. - ii.
 CPMC's failure to meet the hiring goals set forth in Section 3 does not impute "bad faith."
 If the FSHA challenges CPMC's good faith efforts, CPMC shall use commercially reasonable efforts to provide information to the FSHA in an attempt to demonstrate to the reasonable satisfaction of the City that it has exercised good faith to satisfy its obligations under this Agreement (keeping in mind that CPMC's compliance with Section 4 below shall be deemed to constitute good faith efforts).
 Failure to meet the hiring goals set forth in Section 3 may also trigger a review of the recruitment and referral processes developed under this agreement for possible modification.
 CPMC's proactive participation in such a review will also be a demonstration of good faith under this Agreement. - iii.
 CPMC shall be deemed to have used good faith efforts with respect to tenant obligations if CPMC incorporates the applicable terms of this Agreement into each lease a tenant. - 4.
 Hiring Obligations.
 Commencing as of the Effective Date, CPMC shall follow the below hiring procedures: - a.
 Hiring Procedures.
 CPMC shall process all Candidates and Applicants through CPMC's standard hiring methods; however, CPMC shall adhere to the following protocols: